emem123/GrizzlyManager/README.md

 ***

-This script checks if you have permissions to install GrizzlyManager, if another instance of GrizzlyManager is running and if TCP port 80 is not used by another application.
+This script checks if you have permissions to install GrizzlyManager, if another instance of GrizzlyManager is running, if TCP port 80 is not used by another application.
+It also checks if you hane init.d or Systemd script system on your computer.

-make clean
-***

-This removes all compiled files, binaries, shared objects and so on.
-It leaves only source code files and readme files.

-make
-****

-Compiles core program and modules.

-make install
-***********

-Creates service that runs GrizzlyManager during boot and copies necessary files to filesystem.

-make uninstall
-*************

-Removes installed files from filesystem and disable start GrizzlyManager during boot.